SteOlivier/LamedalCore/README.md

 # Background
 -------------------------------------------------------------------------------------
-> The best programmers in the world can deliver software before deadlines, under budget,
+> <i> The best programmers in the world can deliver software before deadlines, under budget,
 > and address 100% of the requirements.
 Sadly there are just too many deadlines and in order
 > to stay afloat code is copied and pasted all over the place.
 No time is available to spend
 > on code quality.
 There is never time to focus on writing code for one simple specific thing,